ewoks-kit/ewokscore/doc/howtoguides/task_output_caching.rst

 Task output caching
 ===================

-This tutorial uses a workflow with one node that passes an object
+This tutorial uses a workflow with a single node passing through an object:

 .. code-block:: python